Suggester/Documentation/staff/removeattachment.md

 Use this command to remove an attachment from a suggestion

 ### Usage
-Use `.removeattachment [suggestion ID]` in any channel the bot can read and send messages in.
+Use `.removeattachment [suggestion id]` in any channel the bot can read and send messages in.

 ### Arguments
-`suggestion ID`: The ID of the suggestion you want to remove the attachment from
+`suggestion id`: The id of the suggestion you want to remove the attachment from

 ### Aliases
 `rmattachment`, `rmattach`, `delattachment` and `deleteattachment`